Krishtof-Korda/CarND-PID-Control-Project-Submission/README.md

 ### The main focus of the project was tuning the gains Kp, Ki, and Kd for the proportional, integral, and derivative control inputs respectively.
 I initially had hoped to implement a Twiddle algorithm that we learned in class but I was unable to determine how to implement Twiddle with the web socket messages.
 I could not figure out how to restart the simulator automatically and keep the best error gains from previous cycles of Twiddle.
 This is something I can work on for future improvement.

 ### I began my search for the proper gains at unity for all, Kp = Ki = Kd = 1.
 This led to unsurprisingly poor results illustrated in the video below.
+The steering is erratic and the car is slow since it is always turning left to right rapidly.
+I suspected that this was due to integral gain being too high.

 [YouTube Video](https://youtu.be/Jcn9RCAVQMA)

 [![alt text](https://img.youtube.com/vi/Jcn9RCAVQMA/0.jpg)](https://youtu.be/Jcn9RCAVQMA)

 ### I then tried to remove integral control to see its affect (see video below).
-It resulted in better performance but still unstable.
+It resulted in much better performance but still unstable in the long term, now probably due to high proportional gain.

 [YouTube Video](https://youtu.be/1ZOiqiPqEo4)